tapbos/tapbos.github.io/resources/a-day-in-the-life-healthcare.md

 ---
-title: A Day in the Life - Healthcare
+title: A Day in the Life: Healthcare
 author: tapboston
 layout: default
-permalink: /about/a-day-in-the-life-healthcare/
+permalink: /resources/a-day-in-the-life-healthcare/
 ---

 <h2><strong>Week in the Life: Pain Fellow</strong></h2>